 It is best to define key levels and watch how price reacts to those levels.
 As long as the key levels are respected, you can keep them intact.
-For example, if support level has been broken to the downside, it may become resistance if price moves back to the level and bounces off.
+For example, if the support level has been broken to the downside, it may become resistant if the price moves back to the level and bounces off.
 If it is breached again upwards, then it is time to redefine your S/R levels.

 #2.
 Why are the gaps between buying and selling rates different between different currencies?

 The size of the spread is mainly affected by the liquidity in the market.
 More buyers and sellers competing in the same space bring bid/ask spreads lower.